-There are Corollas everywhere, in every corner of the world.
-It gets a complete redesign for 2014, with brand new, bold exterior styling and a slew of interior upgrades.
-A new CVT improves fuel economy (all the way up to 42 mpg highway on some models), while slightly increased length and width increases interior room, especially for rear seat passengers.
+Next up is the Corolla, a perennial worldwide best-seller that got a much needed complete redesign in 2014.
+The redesign recharged the Corolla with new styling and mechanical improvements, including a new CVT that improves fuel economy (all the way up to 42 mpg highway on some models).
 Bluetooth connectivity and a USB/iPod port are standard.

 Toyota’s lineup is also well populated with various crossovers and SUVs.
-The smallest is the flexible RAV4, which was also redesigned in 2013.
-It offers plenty of utility, fuel economy (31 mpg highway), and plenty of standard features.
+The smallest is the flexible RAV4, which offers plenty of utility, fuel economy (31 mpg highway), and standard features.

 The Venza, a uniquely styled wagon/crossover, combines practicality with a sleek futuristic appearance.

-Toyota also offers a trio of very capable off-road SUVs.
+Toyota also offers a pair of very capable off-road SUVs.
 The 4Runner seats up to seven passengers (the third-row is optional) and a pair of available four-wheel drive systems that make the 4Runner at home even in rugged terrain.
-For 2014, the 4Runner gets subtly altered exterior styling and some new interior features, including a new instrument cluster and a restyled center console.

-There is also the FJ Cruiser which stands out with its white roof, hidden rear doors, and excellent ground clearance.
-Step up to the full-size Land Cruiser and its standard V-8, which combines ruggedness with a luxurious interior that will keep you comfortable no matter what is going on outside.
-Rounding things out is the full-size Sequoia, the largest SUV Toyota makes, which adds trailer-sway control as standard equipment.
+The full-size Land Cruiser combines ruggedness with a luxurious interior that will keep you comfortable no matter the conditions outside.
+Rounding things out is the full-size Sequoia, the largest SUV Toyota makes.

 A pair of durable pickup trucks complete Toyota’s lineup in the form of the midsize Tacoma and the full-size Tundra.
 The Tacoma is very versatile; a variety of cab and bed configurations along with several different available packages mean that whether you’re looking for a truck that’s more capable off-road or better suited for work applications, the Tacoma has you covered.

-The Tundra full-size pickup gets a slew of updates, including a new grille and front exterior design, and a redesigned interior which now houses a long list of premium options.
-Choose between V-6 and V-8 power, and drive securely with a long list of added safety features like Smart Stop brake override technology, a rearview monitor, and eight airbags all standard.
+The Tundra full-size pickup offers V-6 or V-8 power, and a long list of safety features like Smart Stop brake override technology, a rearview monitor, and eight airbags all standard.